h2non/bimg/README.md

 To get started you could take a look to the [examples](#examples) and [API](https://godoc.org/github.com/h2non/bimg) documentation.

-If you're looking for a HTTP based image processing solution, see [imaginary](https://github.com/h2non/imaginary). bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), its homologous package built for [node.js](http://nodejs.org).
+If you're looking for an HTTP based image processing solution, see [imaginary](https://github.com/h2non/imaginary). bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), its homologous package built for [node.js](http://nodejs.org).

 ## Prerequisites